The GitHub Pages version of this Blog is still a work in progress. For a better viewing experience, view the source code for this blog here on GitHub.

 This sourcing behavior might come in handy, especially if I ever want to play around alternate $XDG_CONFIG_HOME configurations.
 Just wished I would have been given a heads up on this behavior.

 There is no such thing as the POSIX shell.
 POSIX shell is an IEEE/Open Group specification.
 The original AT&T "Bourne Shell" is not a POSIX compliant shell.
-The POSIX Shell specification says what a POSIX compliant shell must do when given a POSIX complient script.
-The specification does not say what a POSIX compliant shell should do, or not do, when given a non-POSIX complient script.
+The POSIX Shell specification says what a POSIX compliant shell must do when given a POSIX compliant script.
+The specification does not say what a POSIX compliant shell should do, or not do, when given a non-POSIX compliant script.
 A shell running in strict POSIX compatibility mode is only limited to what it can do when given a POSIX compliant feature.
 If a script runs on one POSIX compliant shell, there is no guarantee that it will run on another POSIX compliant shell.

 So, how does one test a shell script to make sure it contains only POXIX compliant features?
 I find the ShellCheck utility a very valuable resource.
 This is especially true when ShellCheck is paired with the Syntastic Vim plugin.